Easy Steps to Clean Strawberries and Keep Them Fresh

 Once your strawberries are cleaned and dried, refrigerate them immediately.
 Store them in a dry and cool place, ideally on a paper towel or in a container lined with a paper towel.
 This will help absorb any excess moisture and prevent mold growth.

-See also How to Clean a Humidifier
+See also How to Clean a Shower Head

 2. Don’t Wash Until Ready to Eat